Sam H. Harris Theatre: Preservation attempts

 The 42nd Street Development Corporation had been formed in 1976 to discuss plans for redeveloping Times Square.
 The same year, the City University of New York's Graduate Center hosted an exhibition with photographs of the Harris and other theaters to advocate for the area's restoration.
 One plan for the site, in 1978, called for restoring the Selwyn, Apollo, and Harris for opera and dance, rather than for theatrical purposes.
 Other nearby buildings would have been razed to create a park.
-The City at 42nd Street plan was announced in December 1979 as part of a proposal to restore West 42nd Street around Times Square.
+Another plan, called the City at 42nd Street, was announced in December 1979 as part of a proposal to restore West 42nd Street around Times Square.
 Under the plan, five theaters would have been restored and reopened, including the Harris, which would have become a movie theater.
-Mayor Ed Koch wavered in his support of the plan, referring to it as a "Disneyland on 42nd Street".
+Mayor Ed Koch wavered in his support of the plan, criticizing it as a "Disneyland on 42nd Street".
 Subsequently, Hugh Hardy conducted a report on 42nd Street's theaters in 1980.
-His report helped motivate the New York City Landmarks Preservation Commission (LPC) to survey fifty of Midtown Manhattan's extant theaters in the early 1980s.
+His report, in conjunction with a movement opposing the demolition of the nearby Helen Hayes and Morosco theaters, motivated the New York City Landmarks Preservation Commission (LPC) to survey fifty of Midtown Manhattan's extant theaters in the early 1980s.

-The LPC had started to consider protecting theaters as landmarks in 1982, including the Harris Theatre, with discussions continuing over the next several years.
+The LPC started to consider protecting theaters, including the Harris Theatre, as landmarks in 1982, with discussions continuing over the next several years.
 While the LPC granted landmark status to many Broadway theaters starting in 1987, it deferred decisions on the interior of the Harris Theatre.
 Further discussion of the landmark designations was delayed for several decades.
 In late 2015, the LPC hosted public hearings on whether to designate seven theaters on the block as landmarks; the Harris was not considered for designation because it had already been demolished.
 The LPC rejected the designations in February 2016 because the theaters were already subject to historic-preservation regulations set by the state government.